klemjul/diy-pcp-infra/ansible/roles/monitoring/grafana/README.md

 Role Name
 =========

-This Ansible role installs and configures Alertmanager.
+This Ansible role installs and configures Grafana.
+Grafana is an analytics and visualization platform for monitoring and observability.

 Requirements
 ------------

 - Debian 12
+- gnupg,software-properties-common

 Role Variables
 --------------